ruralad/dvayaWEB/README.md

 # Dvaya (discontinued)
-dvaya has been reqritten with gatsby. please check dvaya-gatsby repository
+dvaya has been rewritten with gatsby. please check dvaya-gatsby repository